 How to Get to Carlton, OR

-• By Car: Carlton is located on OR-47 in Yamhill County, about 1.5 hours from Portland and 30 minutes from Salem.
+• By Car: I always drive—it’s part of the fun.
+Carlton’s right off OR-47 in Yamhill County, about 1.5 hours from Portland or 30 minutes from Salem.
+The scenery on the way makes it feel like the trip starts before you even arrive.

 Where to Stay in Carlton, OR